Thyroid Cancer

 Thyroid cancer is the eleventh most common cancer in the U.S. and makes up nearly 3% of all new cancer diagnoses.
 It is the eighth most common cancer for women in the U.S. Fortunately, most thyroid cancers respond well to treatment, although a small percentage can be very aggressive and deadly.

 Most people with thyroid cancer have no known risk factors, so it is challenging to prevent most cases of this disease.
-However, there war ways that can help to reduce the risk of getting thyroid cancer:
+However, there are ways to help reduce the risk of getting thyroid cancer:

 - Avoid radiation exposure, especially in childhood – avoid radiation treatment (if possible)